Shlomo Ben-Ami: Later career

 He has lectured extensively in international conferences in Europe, Russia, the U.S. and Latin America.
 He is a regular contributor to Project Syndicate since 2006.

+In March 2026, Ben-Ami wrote an article in The Korea Times stating that the war in Iran launched by the United States and Israel is a violation of and illegal under international law and said that the war has a "lack of any clear or achievable objective".

 Opinion on conflict and two-state solution

 In a 2006 interview on Democracy Now!, Ben-Ami described how his perspective differs from that of the New Historians:My view is that, but for Jesus Christ, everybody was born in sin, including nations.
 And the moral perspective of it is there, but at the same time it does not undermine, in my view, in my very modest view, the justification for the creation of a Jewish state, however tough the conditions and however immoral the consequences were for the Palestinians.
 You see, it is there that I tend to differ from the interpretation of the new historians.
 They have made an incredible contribution, a very, very important contribution to our understanding of the origins of the state of Israel, but at the same time, my view is that this is how — unfortunately, tragically, sadly — nations were born throughout history.He goes on to describe his perspective on the goal of the peace process and its outcome:And our role, the role of this generation—this is why I came into politics and why I try to make my very modest contribution to the peace process—is that we need to bring an end to this injustice that has been done to the Palestinians.
 We need to draw a line between an Israeli state, a sovereign Palestinian state, and solve the best way we can the problem, by giving the necessary compensation to the refugees, by bringing back the refugees to the Palestinian state, no way to the state of Israel, not because it is immoral, but because it is not feasible, it is not possible.
 We need to act in a realistic way and see what are the conditions for a final peace deal.
 I believe that we came very, very close to that final peace deal.
 Unfortunately, we didn't make it.
 But we came very close in the year 2001.